How to open and close an obrt in Croatia: Guide for 2024

 - Certificate of registration of boravište for persons who have boravište

-Rješenje for opening obrt will be issued within a period of 15 days.
-You will receive the Rješenje via START application in a digital form.
+Rješenje for opening an obrt will be issued within 15 days.
+You will receive the Rješenje via the START application in digital form.

-You can download the user manual for launching obrt via START application here.
+You can download the user manual for launching an obrt via the START application here.

-Registering an obrt is also possible via the state e-Obrt application.
+Registering an obrt is also possible via the state e-Obrt application here.

 The user manual for using the e-Obrt application is available here.

 After you register your obrt, e-Obrt also allows you to change the address of the obrt.
 You can also change it at the competent Ured za gospodarstvo (Economy office) according to the address of your residence.

 Owners of obrt pay taxes according to their annual incomes and chosen payment model.
 They can choose between three models.
 You may change models if you decide it would be more favorable for the business.

 It is possible to pay taxes according to one of these three models: